The year 1914 is very important to Jehovah's Witnesses. Reasoning From the Scriptures reads:

 - What may we conclude? ....the anointed ones who are still alive and part of “this generation” are getting on in years; yet, they will not all die off before the great tribulation begins.
 Therefore, we can conclude that very soon indeed God’s Kingdom will come and exercise its rule over the earth.
 (God's Kingdom Rules!, pages 11-12)

 It is quite clear the Watchtower's new explanation is their attempt to buy more time.
+This is also seen in their April 2010 Watchtower:

 Don't miss this drastic change the Watchtower made...